tifgan/stftGAN/README.md

 ## Train a TiFGAN

-Once the speech commands dataset is generated following the notebook, any of the files inside of `specgan/train_commands` can be run to train a TiFGAN.
+Once the speech commands dataset is generated following the notebook, any of the files inside of `specgan/train_commands` can be used to train a TiFGAN.

 For example, TiFGAN-M can be trained using:
 ```
-TODO: add the python line
+python 64md_8k.py
 ```

 ## Generate samples